pacak/cargo-show-asm/README.md

 - Platform support:

   - OS: Linux and MacOSX.
-Probably more but untested
+Limited support for Windows
   - Rust: nightly and stable.
   - Architectures: x86, x86_64, aarch64, probably more but untested.
   - Crosscompilation support.